-6. School life expectancy (SLE) is the total number of years of schooling (primary to tertiary) that a child can expect to receive, assuming that the probability of his or her being enrolled in school at any particular future age is equal to the current enrollment ratio at that age.
-School life expectancy

-- shows the overall level of development of an educational system taking into account the years of schooling. - 7.
-Total public expenditure on education (TPEE) refers to combined public, private and international expenditure on education, i.e. funding by the government or education expenditure by educational institutions, as well as private expenditure. - 3.
-At least upper secondary educational attainment, age group 20-24 years (USEA)- % (ISCED 3) the indicator is defined as the percentage of people aged 20-24 who have successfully completed at least upper secondary education.
+- 1. School life expectancy is the total number of years of schooling (primary to tertiary) that a child can expect to receive, assuming that the probability of his or her being enrolled in school at any particular future age is equal to the current enrollment ratio at that age.
+School life expectancy shows the overall level of development of an educational system taking into account the years of schooling. - 2.
+Total public expenditure on education refers to combined public, private and international expenditure on education, i.e. funding by the government or education expenditure by educational institutions, as well as private expenditure. - 3.
+At least upper secondary educational attainment, age group 20-24 years % (ISCED 3) the indicator is defined as the percentage of people aged 20-24 who have successfully completed at least upper secondary education.
 This educational attainment refers to ISCED 3.
 The indicator aims to measure the share of the population that is likely to have the minimum necessary qualifications to actively participate in social and economic life.
 It should be noted that completion of upper secondary education can be achieved in European countries after varying lengths of study, according to different national educational systems.
-It reveals the efficiency of national strategies and policies in the field. - 9.
-Tertiary educational attainment, age group 30-34 years, (TEA) % the indicator is defined as the percentage of the population aged 30-34 who have successfully completed tertiary studies (e.g. university, higher technical institution, etc.).
+It reveals the efficiency of national strategies and policies in the field.

+- 4. Tertiary educational attainment, age group 30-34 years, % the indicator is defined as the percentage of the population aged 30-34 who have successfully completed tertiary studies (e.g. university, higher technical institution, etc.).
 This educational attainment refers to ISCED 5-6 and reveals the distribution of the respective share of population.
 The indicator helps us draw conclusions on the quality of human resources, being a part of the Education and Training 2020 (ET 2020) framework for cooperation.
-It shows the share of 30-34 year olds with tertiary educational attainment, with a view to achieving the strategic objectives under the ET 2020. - 10.
-Employment rates of recent graduates (ERRG)-% presents the employment rates of persons aged 20 to 34 fulfilling the following conditions: first, being employed according to the ILO definition, second, having attained at least upper secondary education (ISCED 3) as the highest level of education, third, not having received any education or training in the four weeks preceding the survey and four, having successfully completed their highest educational attainment 1, 2 or 3 years before the survey.
-The indicator is calculated based on data from the EU Labor Force Survey. - 11.
-Employment by educational attainment level (EEAL), annual data, age class-15-64 years, tertiary education per thousands shows the percentage of a population aged between 15-64 that has reached a higher level of education and holds a qualification at that level, being employed.
-It reveals the efficiency of labor policies and is used at international level.
+It shows the share of 30-34 year olds with tertiary educational attainment, with a view to achieving the strategic objectives under the ET 2020. - 5.
+Employment rates of recent graduates % presents the employment rates of persons aged 20 to 34 fulfilling the following conditions: first, being employed according to the ILO definition, second, having attained at least upper secondary education (ISCED 3) as the highest level of education, third, not having received any education or training in the four weeks preceding the survey and four, having successfully completed their highest educational attainment 1, 2 or 3 years before the survey.
+The indicator is calculated based on data from the EU Labor Force Survey. - 6.
+Employment by educational attainment level, annual data, age class-15-64 years, tertiary education per thousands shows the percentage of a population aged between 15-64 that has reached a higher level of education and holds a qualification at that level, being employed.
+It reveals the efficiency of labor policies and is used at international level. - 7.
+Population by educational attainment level, sex and age -% highlights the share of the population having completed at least upper secondary education, age class 15-64 years. - 8.
+Enrolment rate % is expressed as net enrolment, which is calculated by dividing the number of students of a particular age group enrolled in all levels of education by the size of the population of that age group3.
+It is widely used to show the general level of participation in and capacity of education.

-2 Source: EUROSTAT
+2 Source: EUROSTAT.